-Part 4 - Conduct of Meetings of Committees, Sub-Committees, Councils established by the By-Laws [Pt 4]
+Part 4 - Conduct of meetings of Committees, sub-Committees, Councils established by the By-laws

+[new part]

-7. Application of this Part
+7. Application of this Part [new]

-The procedures set out in this Part 4 apply to any meeting, including a special meeting, of any committee, sub-committee or council provided for under these By-Laws, and on this basis in this Part:
+The procedures set out in this Part 4 apply to any meeting, including a special meeting, of any Committee, sub-Committee or Council provided for under these By-laws, and on this basis in this Part:

-- (a) "Committee" means any such committee, sub-committee or council; - (b) "participate" includes, in relation to a member, the right to vote.
+- (a) "Committee" means any such Committee, sub-Committee or Council; - (b) "participate" includes, in relation to a member, the right to vote.

-8. Attendance [cls.7,9]
+8. Attendance [cls.
+7,9]

-- (I) Any person may be invited by the Committee to attend a meeting of a Committee. - (2) Where the Chair of the Medical Staff Executive Council attends or is nominated to attend a meeting of a Committee established under this By-Laws in his or her ex officio status, that Chair, may, if not available, nominate an alternative member to attend in his or her place.
+- (1) Any person may be invited by the Committee to attend a meeting of a Committee. - (2) Where the Chair of the Medical Staff Executive Council (or in the case of a Specialty Health Network, the Medical Staff Council) attends or is nominated to attend a meeting of a Committee established under these By-laws in his or her ex officio status, that Chair, may, if not available, nominate an alternative member to attend in his or her place.